isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 global.
 This behavior corresponds to the behavior of the ``network[46]-del`` commands with respect to the ``subnets-action`` parameter.

+Note that the `server-tags` parameter must not be used for this command.

 .. _command-remote-network4-get:

 .. _command-remote-network6-get: